bodangren/nextjs-14-codecamp/Unit 0 Development Environment/unit-0-day-1-lesson-plan.md

 #### Information to Present:
 - What is Visual Studio Code?
-- Why use VSCode for Next.js development?
+- Benefits of using VSCode for Next.js and React development
 - Key features of VSCode (IntelliSense, debugging, Git integration)

 #### Comprehension Check Questions:
-1. What are three key features of Visual Studio Code?
+1. How can VSCode's features benefit our Personal Blog Application development?
-2. How does VSCode differ from a simple text editor?
+2. Why is VSCode particularly suitable for Next.js and React projects?

 #### Practical Task:
-Guide the user through downloading and installing Visual Studio Code from the official website.
+Guide the student through downloading and installing Visual Studio Code.

 ### Chunk 2: VSCode Interface and Basic Usage (45 minutes)